IgniteUI/igniteui-docfx/en/components/themes/palettes.md

   --igx-primary-900: #561d74;
 }
 ```
+This approach disregards the `calc` function we use for coming up with color variants from HSLA scheme at runtime, however, it allows you to specify a hand-picked palette.

 The Material Color Tool doesn't give you the contrast color for each color variant.
 There are many tools out there that will help you determine if a specific color has enough contrast when used in combination with another color.
 You can use the built-in contrast checker in Chrome when determining the contrast color you want to pick for each color variant.
 We provide a Sass function for generating color palettes at build-time.
 If you prefer that we generate all color variants and their contrast colors for you from your own colors, check out the [Palettes with Sass](link-to-sass-palettes) section of the documentation.